 Some of our financial instruments are not measured at fair value on a recurring basis but are recorded at amounts that approximate fair value due to their liquid or short-term nature.
-Such financial assets and financial liabilities include: cash and cash equivalents, restricted cash, receivables, net, certain other current assets, non-current restricted cash, accounts payable and accrued expenses, Section 31 fees payable to SEC, accrued personnel costs, and certain other current liabilities.
+Such financial assets and financial liabilities include: cash and cash equivalents, restricted cash, receivables, net, certain other current assets, accounts payable and accrued expenses, Section 31 fees payable to SEC, accrued personnel costs, and certain other current liabilities.

-In addition, our investment in LCH is carried at cost.
+In addition, our investments in LCH and Borsa Istanbul are carried at cost.
 See "Cost Method Investments," of Note 6, "Investments," for further discussion.

 We also consider our debt obligations to be financial instruments.
-The fair value of our debt, utilizing discounted cash flow analyses for our floating rate debt and prevailing market rates for our fixed rate debt, was \$2.8 billion at December 31, 2013 and \$2.1 billion at December 31, 2012.
+The fair value of our debt, utilizing discounted cash flow analyses for our floating rate debt and prevailing market rates for our fixed rate debt, was \$2.5 billion at December 31, 2014 and \$2.8 billion at December 31, 2013.
 The discounted cash flow analyses are based on borrowing rates currently available to us for debt with similar terms and maturities.
 Our fixed rate and our floating rate debt is categorized as Level 2 in the fair value hierarchy.
 For further discussion of our debt obligations, see Note 9, "Debt Obligations."